-1. Nomination.
+- 1. Principles.
+The nominations processes reflect and are aligned with the Association's values.
+Process and procedures reflect awareness of biases, implicit or otherwise, and mitigate their influence on the nominations process. - 2.
+Nomination.
 Each year, the Committee on Nominations will submit at least two candidates for President-Elect and at least two candidates for Vice President.
 The nomination process will include some means by which the Committee on Nominations ensures that the major employment sectors in which Association members work are represented over time.
+Every third year, the Committee on Nominations will submit at least two candidates for Treasurer.

-For the offices of President-Elect and Vice President, suggestions for nominations will also be solicited through publication of a notice in a news bulletin.
+For the offices of President-Elect, Vice President, and Treasurer, suggestions for nominations will also be solicited through publication of a notice in a news bulletin.